xayed7x/Progressly-app/PROJECT.md

 ## 📋 Overview

-**Progressly** is a personal productivity and time-tracking application that allows users to log their daily activities, set goals, and visualize their progress.
-The unique feature is the **"Wake-up to Wake-up"** day cycle that reflects natural sleep patterns rather than arbitrary midnight boundaries.
+**Progressly** is a personal productivity and time-tracking application that allows users to log their daily activities, set goals, complete challenges, and visualize their progress.
+Features include **100-day consistency challenges**, **AI coaching**, and **"Wake-up to Wake-up"** day cycle that reflects natural sleep patterns.

 ---